Travel & Field Programs

 June 13 & 14, 2026

-Overnight in Buena Vista, with time to explore the town and enjoy dinner on your own.
-Sunday begins with a guided overview of Colorado’s geology, setting the stage for a visit to Ruby Mountain, where participants can collect Apache Tears obsidian and garnets.
-The trip concludes with lunch in Buena Vista, a visit to the local heritage museum, and return to Morrison by early evening (~5:00–5:30 PM).
+Your hotel for the night has been reserved in Buena Vista, where you’ll time to explore the town and enjoy dinner on your own.
+After a hearty hotel breakfast on Sunday morning (included), our guide, geologist Rick Farrand will give an overview of Colorado’s geology, setting the stage for a visit to Ruby Mountain, where participants can collect Apache Tears obsidian and garnets under the guidance of our trip leaders.
+The trip concludes with lunch in Buena Vista (included), a visit to the local heritage museum, and return trip to Morrison by early evening (~5:00–5:30 PM).

 Trip is limited to 12 participants.